Mold Reduction and Removal

 Moisture Control

 The best way to control mold is to control moisture levels.
 In order to control the mold within your home, you should remove the existing mold and fix any moisture problems present.
-The Mother Nature Network offers nine tips on how to prevent mold, which are listed below.
+The Mother Nature Network offers 10 tips on how to prevent mold:

 1. Identify problem areas and fix them.